liumingc/liumingc.github.io/_posts/2019-02-15-polyml-build.markdown

     locations: locationProp list
   }
 ```
-Whye result's type is signatures, but not structVals?
+Why result's type is signatures, but not structVals?

 - types definite
 ```sml